1 of 23

 Stephanie and Jared

 Stephanie Duclett and Jared Nafziger's love story began with a lot of road trips during their college days in California.
 She was a student in Newport Beach, and he was up the coast in San Luis Obispo.
 Stephanie's sister Natalie was married to one of Jared's childhood friends, and that trio became very close.
 It didn’t take long for Natalie to set Jared and Stephanie up, and a friendship quickly formed that evolved into a long-distance relationship.
-So, for three months, they drove back and forth to see each out until the "I really really really really like you's" turned into "I love you's" and Jared moved south so they could live closer to one another.
+So, for three months, they drove back and forth to see each other until the "I really really really really like you's" turned into "I love you's" and Jared moved south so they could live closer to one another.

 Four years in, they'd taken another road trip—this time together to Big Sur—for an annual camp out.
 On the way back home, Jared mentioned he wanted to check out the waves.
 So the avid surfer and his love stopped here and there until they scoped the perfect spot.
 But as they descended the sandy stairs to the beach, Stephanie soon caught wind they were headed in the opposite direction of the water.
 He stopped, turned towards her, gave her a huge hug, and told her he wanted to adventure with her for the rest of his life, and then popped the question.
 After more hugging, and kissing and screaming, they walked around the corner to see a tipi set up with a picnic basket of food, some bubbly, and blankets.
 The bride's sister and brother-in-law had once again set magic into motion, helping Jared plan the special event.